NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 #### TESTS!

-If you remove all the example snipet and add the following snippet and run the file either
+If you remove all the example snippet and add the following snippet and run the file either

 - in Xcode Playground or,
-- in commond line by running `swift path/to/your-file`,
+- in commond line by running `swift path/to/your-file` or,
+- in Vim by doing `:w | !swift %` (personal perference)

 the file should run without any problem which indicates all the assert (tests) passes.